Sean Fitzgerald

 Fitzgerald made his debut for Dorset in the 1989 Minor Counties Championship against Berkshire.
 From 1989 to 1992 Fitzgerald represented Dorset in 18 Minor Counties matches, with his final match coming against Wales Minor Counties.

 Fitzgerald also played a single List A cricket match for Dorset in the first round of the 1990 NatWest Trophy against Glamorgan.
 He scored two runs and made two stumpings in the match.

-Fitzgerald still plays in the Dorset Premier League for Dorchester CC, where he is also the head coach.
-He is also a coach of the Wessex Cricket School, although that has dropped in standard since his youngest son left after captaining their side for his last year.
-Fitzgerald is now an established member of the Dorset over 50 sides and contributed a magnificent 110no against Surrey on Thursday, 20 September 2012.
+Fitzgerald played in the Dorset Premier League for Dorchester CC, where he was also the head coach.
+He also coached the Wessex Cricket School.
+He has featured for the Dorset over-50 side.